thenexthub/Codira/docs/ABI/CallingConvention.rst

 importance to the ability to transfer copy-on-write structures around without spuriously increasing reference counts.
-It doesn't take too many unnecessary structural copies before any amount of reference-counting traffic (especially the Swift-native reference-counting used in copy-on-write structures) is basically irrelevant in comparison.
+It doesn't take too many unnecessary structural copies before any amount of reference-counting traffic (especially the Codira-native reference-counting used in copy-on-write structures) is basically irrelevant in comparison.